KROJL-dev/Decentralized-Shop/README.md

 # Decentralized Shop

 It is a training project.
-The main following target is getting knowledge in solidity.
+The main following target is gain knowledge in solidity.

-Try running some of the following tasks:

 ```shell
 npx hardhat help